Flash Flood Warning issued for District of Columbia by NWS - NewsBreak

 Flash Flood Warning issued for District of Columbia by NWS

-Effective: 2021-08-09 19:32:00 EDT Expires: 2021-08-09 21:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-16 17:24:00 EDT Expires: 2021-08-16 20:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: District of Columbia FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 945 PM EDT THIS EVENING FOR SOUTHEASTERN MONTGOMERY AND NORTHERN PRINCE GEORGES COUNTIES AND THE NORTH CENTRAL DISTRICT OF COLUMBIA At 732 PM EDT, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
-Between 2.5 and 3.5 inches of rain have fallen.
-The expected rainfall rate is 1 to 2 inches in 1 hour.
-Additional rainfall amounts of 1 to 2 inches are possible in the warned area.
+Target Area: District of Columbia The National Weather Service in Sterling Virginia has issued a * Flash Flood Warning for Central District of Columbia West Central Prince Georges County in central Maryland Arlington County in northern Virginia Southeastern Fairfax County in northern Virginia The City of Alexandria in northern Virginia The City of Falls Church in northern Virginia * Until 815 PM EDT. * At 524 PM EDT, Doppler radar indicated thunderstorms producing heavy rain moving into the warned area.
+Rainfall amounts between 1 to 3 inches are expected within an hour.
 Flash flooding is ongoing or expected to begin shortly.
 HAZARD...Life threatening flash flooding.
 Thunderstorms producing flash flooding.
 SOURCE...Radar.
-IMPACT...Life threatening flash flooding of creeks and streams, urban areas, highways, streets and underpasses.
-Some locations that will experience flash flooding include Rockville...
-Bethesda Bowie...
-College Park Greenbelt...
-Langley Park Beltsville...
-Bladensburg University of Maryland...
-Aspen Hill Potomac...
-North Bethesda Fairland...
-Landover Hyattsville...
-White Oak Takoma Park...
-East Riverdale Adelphi...
-Colesville FLASH FLOOD...RADAR INDICATED FLASH FLOOD DAMAGE THREAT...CONSIDERABLE EXPECTED RAINFALL...1-2 INCHES IN 1 HOURalerts.weather.gov
+IMPACT...Life threatening flash flooding of creeks and streams, urban areas, highways, streets and underpasses. * Some locations that will experience flash flooding include Arlington...
+Alexandria Annandale...
+Springfield Fort Washington...
+Fort Hunt Groveton...
+Falls Church Huntington...
+Mantua Fort Belvoir...
+Pimmit Hills National Harbor...
+Crystal City Reagan National Airport...
+Rosslyn Nationals Park...
+Burke Lincolnia...
+Lorton FLASH FLOOD...RADAR INDICATED FLASH FLOOD DAMAGE THREAT...CONSIDERABLE EXPECTED RAINFALL...1-3 INCHES IN 1 HOURalerts.weather.gov

 Comments / 0